 Participate the Presidential Fitness Program

 Spanish (6th Grade)

-Developing communicative abilities in Spanish and understanding the rich culture of the Spanish-speaking world are the two primary objectives of the course.
-In order to reach these goals, the materials presented will encourage the improvement of the four skills in the acquisition of the target language: oral, writing, reading, and listening.
-Students will be exposed to cultural information and experiences to develop an understanding of the diversity and richness of the cultures and people of the Spanish-speaking world.
+This course is designed to develop communicative skills in Spanish and give students an understanding of the cultures of the Spanish-speaking world.
+In order to reach these goals, the materials presented encourage the improvement of the four critical skills in the acquisition of the target language: speaking, listening, writing, and reading.
+Students will explore the diverse and rich customs, traditions, and celebrations unique to the cultures and people of the Spanish speaking world.

 The overarching theme of this program is “Love of God, love of self, and love of others … as I have loved you” based on the Summary of the Law (Mark 12:28-32, John 13:33-35).
 A total of 60 hours of community service (30 on campus and 30 off campus) is required for graduation.
 Students attend Morning Prayer services on Mondays and Fridays and a full Eucharist with communion on Wednesdays, where students may volunteer as acolytes.

 During this year, students will explore the teachings of the old testament with an emphasis on community breakdown and healing, looking at patterns in themselves, the Bible, and society.
 Particular emphasis is given to identifying their individual voices as they focus on further listening and communication skills, choices, peer pressure, conflict resolution, mediation, and bullying.